 - "Consent" occurs where there is a knowing, voluntary, and clear grant of permission, by word or action, to engage in sexual activity.
-Individuals may experience the same interaction in different ways. - It is the responsibility of each party to determine that the other has consented before engaging in the activity. - If consent is not clearly provided prior to engaging in the activity, consent may be ratified by word or action at some point during the interaction or thereafter but clear communication from the outset is strongly encouraged. - Consent may be withdrawn. - A person cannot consent if they are unable to understand what is happening or is disoriented, helpless, asleep, or unconscious, for any reason, including by alcohol or other drugs. - It is a violation of policy if a Respondent engages in sexual activity with someone who is incapable of giving consent, or is otherwise incapacitated
+The following are conditions the Coordinator shall consider in determining if a Title IX violation has occurred: - It is the responsibility of each party to determine that the other has consented before engaging in the activity. - If consent is not clearly provided prior to engaging in the activity, consent may be ratified by word or action at some point during the interaction or thereafter. - Consent may be withdrawn. - A person cannot consent if they are unable to understand what is happening or is disoriented, helpless, asleep, or unconscious, for any reason, including by alcohol or other drugs. - It is a violation of policy if a Respondent engages in sexual activity with someone who is incapable of giving consent, or is otherwise incapacitated